 bones separate.
 This can happen in a motor vehicle accident.
 It may also happen while

 playing sports, especially ones that include jumping.
-It is more likely to happen
+It's more likely to happen when

 Who is at risk for ankle dislocation?